reframe-hpc/reframe/docs/manpage.rst

    ``NAME`` is interpreted as a `Python Regular Expression <https://docs.python.org/3/library/re.html>`__;
    any test whose *display name* matches ``NAME`` will be selected.
    The display name of a test encodes also any parameterization information.
-   See XXX for more details on the test naming scheme.
+   See :ref:`test_naming_scheme` for more details on how the tests are automatically named by the framework.

    Before matching, any whitespace will be removed from the display name of the test.